 2021/22 La Liga odds

-Despite all the upheaval at the Bernabéu and the loss of skipper Sergio Ramos, Real Madrid lead the betting as favourites to win this season's La Liga title, with odds for Los Blancos around the 5/4 mark with most major bookies.
+Despite all the upheaval at the Bernabéu and the loss of skipper Sergio Ramos, Real Madrid led the betting as favourites to win this season's La Liga title at the start of the campaign, with odds for Los Blancos around the 5/4 mark with most major bookies.

-There's similar confidence in Barca, despite their off-field turmoil, with the Catalan club being offered at 5/2 ahead of defending champs Atletico, who look like a relative bargain at 7/2.
+There was similar confidence in Barca, despite their off-field turmoil, with the Catalan club being offered at 5/2 ahead of defending champs Atletico, who looked like a relative bargain at 7/2.

 What else can I use a VPN for other than watching La Liga live streams?